AviatrixSystems/Docs/HowTos/insane_mode_perf.rst

 --------------------------

 Aviatrix High Performance Encryption (HPE), also known as ActiveMesh Insane Mode, achieves line rate performance with encryption in AWS when
-Jumbo frames are deployed.
+Jumbo frames are deployed (the default setting for AWS instances).
+The test benchmark is against the native AWS peering where no Aviatrix are deployed in the VPCs.
 Adding 500 stateful firewall rules have little impact to the performance.

 Insane Mode Performance Test Topologies
 ---------------------------------------------------